andrewchambers/minias/README.md

 - Minias deliberately keps the peg grammar quite repetitive and simple, please keep it this way.

-- Performance is often better than gnu as and much better than clang as, but with the current design it is limited by the parser, it would be interesting to see if we can improve the parser generator upstream.
+- With the current performance is limited by the parser, it would be interesting to see if we can improve the parser generator upstream.
+That being said, performance is often better than gnu as and much better than the clang assembler,

 - One day it would be nice to write a 'minipeg' in a single .c file that can be bundled in projects.